DarrenVictoriano/atvAuto/README.md

 2. Copy the code from the file template.py to your new script file.
 3. Update the boilerplate like below:

-   * First the `__init__` function, change the "Teplate" test, this will be the Title Header of the script.
-And the `self.playback_time` based on long you want the script to playback the content.
+   * First the `__init__` function, change the "Template" text, this will be the Title Header of the script.
+And set the `self.playback_time` based on long you want the script to playback the content. (this takes a number equivalent to minutes of playback)

             def __init__(self, tkRoot):
                 """ Initialize the UI and then Set Title Header"""